What is it?

 • The next day, the private patients can be redistributed amongst all Mendeloff residents.

 • Long Call: Takes overnight admissions/transfers and daytime admissions/transfers till 5pm.
 Covers RR2 pager for entirety of shift.
-Cross-covers co-resident’s patients on their respective team (Mendeloff A or B), but does not admit/transfer to their list.
+Cross-covers co-resident’s patients on their respective team (Mendeloff A or B), but only admits to the long call list.

 • Weekend In House: Takes no admissions or transfers.
 Cross-covers co-resident’s patients on their respective team (Mendeloff A or B).
-Signs out at 4pm.
+Signs out at 4pm to long call.

 • Long Call: takes admissions/transfers as per usual (overnight admissions/transfers and daytime admissions/transfers till 5pm).
 Covers RR2 pager from 2-7pm.